silbinarywolf/swir/README.md

 [![Documentation](https://godoc.org/github.com/silbinarywolf/swir?status.svg)](https://godoc.org/github.com/silbinarywolf/swir)
 [![Report Card](https://goreportcard.com/badge/github.com/silbinarywolf/swir)](https://goreportcard.com/report/github.com/silbinarywolf/swir)

 **WARNING: Backwards compatibility on the file format is currently not guaranteed.
 This will change once the repository is tagged at v1.0.0 and I complete my game.
-The reason for this is because Im not sure how**
+The reason for this is because I want to ensure it has key functionality I require before calling it stable at v1.0.0.**

 Basic input recording system that writes what keys are held down per frame to a stream of bytes.
 Each key that can be held down takes up 1-bit of space per frame.
 This stream of bytes can used to play a users gameplay back for purposes such as integration testing, replays and more.